-Is there a redundancy looming and you’ve just been tapped on the shoulder and told you’re no longer needed?
-Have you been given the boot?
+Is there a redundancy looming?
+Have you just been tapped on the shoulder and told you’re no longer needed?
+Have you been given the proverbial boot?

-Now you’re a job seeker, there are a few things you MUST do before launching your job search campaign so that you can get back on your feet and into a new job faster.
+Now you’re a job seeker, here are some things you MUST do before launching your job search campaign to get back on your feet and into a new job faster.

 Change can be pretty scary and if you are in between jobs or facing a redundancy, it can leave you feeling confused, anxious, fearful and stressed.
 This emotional rollercoaster can erode your self-confidence and create confusion about what do to next.